Gigaton11/Weatherman/README.md

 # Weatherman 🌍

-ASP.NET Core MVC weather dashboard using OpenWeatherMap and AWS DynamoDB.
+Weather dashboard built with ASP.NET Core using OpenWeatherMap and AWS DynamoDB.
 Favorite cities are persisted per browser user ID, and the app is hosted on Google Cloud Run.

 ## 🟢 Live Demo
 Visit [Weatherman](https://weatherman-750230352076.europe-west1.run.app)